 As advertising companies continue to search for new ways to grab our attention, we'll likely see more applications of fabric displays.
 We may even see applications where entire outfits act like a television screen, with images wrapping around from front to back.

-To learn more about fabric displays and related topics, follow the links on the next page.
+To learn more about fabric displays and related topics, follow the links below.